Choosing between a graph, chart, or table can make a big difference. So, how do you pick the right one?

 Here's how to choose:

-Knowing this difference helps you pick the best way to show your data.
+Knowing this difference helps you pick the best way to show your qualitative and quantitative data.

 Deciding between graph vs table depends on the context and how you want to communicate your data.
 Both are useful, but their effectiveness depends on the type of information and your presentation's goal.
 Let's explore their use cases with practical business examples.